Aga Khan University

-Since 1983, AKU has been making a difference in the developing world by enabling promising young men and women of all backgrounds to realize their potential and by creating innovative solutions to pressing problems.
+Since 1983, AKU has been making a difference in the developing world by enabling promising young men and women of all backgrounds to realise their potential and by creating innovative solutions to pressing problems.
 With nearly 2,500 students spread across campuses and programmes in six countries, the University is both a model of academic excellence and an agent of social change.

 In all of the societies in which it works, AKU is:

 Educating leaders.
 Because a single leader can have an enormous impact, we equip our graduates with the expertise, outlook, values and skills needed to become effective agents of change.

 Embodying excellence.
 In places where resources are scarce, we meet the highest quality standards and demonstrate that excellence is a transformative force.
 In Pakistan, we are the #1 ranked health sciences university.

 Discovering what works.
 One of the developing world’s leading sources of health and education research, we are creating new knowledge with the potential to save and enhance millions of lives.